dimashidayat99/Recomposing_Classical_Music_With_GAI/eda/README.md

 <video src="https://github.com/dimashidayat99/Recomposing_Classical_Music_With_GAI/assets/69446089/e531ea2b-ec2f-4fc1-b451-e12e0e71d873" width=400 />
 </div>
 <p align="middle">
-    <em>One of Chopin Composed Music, Music Audio</em>
+    <em>Music Audio of One of the Chopin Composed Music</em>
 </p>

-The process continue with the data preprocessing where each of the Chopin composed music was undergone clef spliiting where the treble and bass clef was separated.
-Each of the clef was undergone the music element extraction where the notes, chords and durations were extracted for the dataframe construction.
-There are two total dataframe was created which are treble dataframe and bass dataframe, each represent treble clef and bass clef respectively.
-Each dataframe consist of two features where the first features consisting the notes and chords while the second features consisting durations.
-The chords and notes were extracted based on their pitch freuency while the durations were extracted based on the durations type.
-Each of the dataframe were underwent the second type of EDA which is more toward data analytics.
-The EDA includes the univariate analysis, mutlivariate analysis and outliers analysis.
+The process continued with the data preprocessing where each of the Chopin-composed music underwent clef splitting where the treble and bass clef were separated.
+Each of the clefs was undergone the music element extraction where the notes, chords, and durations were extracted for the data frame construction.
+There are two total data frames were created which are the treble data frame and bass data frame, each representing the treble clef and bass clef respectively.
+Each data frame consists of two features where the first feature is the notes and chords while the second feature is durations.
+The chords and notes were extracted based on their pitch frequency while the durations were extracted based on the durations type.
+Each of the data frames underwent the second type of EDA which is more toward data analytics.
+The EDA includes the univariate analysis, multivariate analysis and outliers analysis.

 # Univariate Analysis
 ## Bass Clef